nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting an entry

-Deletes an existing entry with the specified name in the entries list.
+Deletes an existing entry with the specified index in Teaching Assistant.

-Format: `edelete NAME`
+Format: `edelete INDEX`

-* The delete is case-insensitive e.g. `meeting` will match `Meeting`.
+* `INDEX` refers to the index number shown in the displayed person list.
-* Entries matching at least one keyword will be considered for deletion.
-However only the first occurrence of the entry will be deleted.
+* `INDEX` must be a positive integer 1, 2, 3, ...

 Example(s):

-* `edelete meeting`
+* `edelete 1`

 ### Clearing overdue entries